bebianc/bebianc.github.io/index.markdown

 - Designed and implemented Kubernetes clusters, reducing downtime.
 - Automated infrastructure provisioning using Terraform, saving in operational costs.
 - Improved monitoring systems by integrating Prometheus and Grafana, reducing Mean Time to Recovery (MTTR).
-- Liderei a migração de toda infraestrutura on-premise para arquitetura em AWS.
+- Led the migration of all on-premise infrastructure to AWS architecture.

 ### **Tech Lead Observability**
 **Softplan** -  (2024 - Present)